 Planet Earth is considerably safer with the United States as the dominant power precisely because it keeps vast swathes of humanity disarmed.
 It isn’t so much a matter of it being the United States as the geopolitical system being dominated by a single power that has already reached the natural limits of expansion — that last part being key because a rising power that hasn’t yet learned when to stop conquering is quite dangerous.
-The US is out of the empire-building business; its best leaders are those who tend to its network of alliances and trade deals with an eye for stability.
+America is out of the empire-building business; its best leaders are those who tend to its network of alliances and trade deals with an eye for stability.

 So when someone tells you they’ll vote Trump because he’ll take on the debt and finally make America’s allies pay for all the free defense, here is your response

 Trump’s plan to cut the federal debt is nonsense: so much of that debt is American owned that all he’d be doing is slashing benefits and cutting retirement funds for millions of Americans.
 Worse, the track record for austerity is not very good and in America’s case it’s not essential either.

 Meanwhile, Trump’s plan to force allies to rearm is geopolitical madness: you never force defeated foes to pick up a gun unless you absolutely have to.
-The US is nowhere near having to retreat from superpower status and to push rearmament on allies like Japan and Germany will create a long-term threat to world order and American primacy.
+America is nowhere near having to retreat from superpower status and to push rearmament on allies like Japan and Germany will create a long-term threat to world order and American primacy.
 A disarmed Europe and East Asia serves everyone except those who think who give into the demagogic impulses of men like Trump.

-The bad news: the US can afford a President Trump
+The bad news: the United States can afford a President Trump

-Being a superpower with well-checked institutions, the US can afford the mistake of a President Trump.
+Being a superpower with well-checked institutions, the United States can afford the mistake of a President Trump.
 But just because it can doesn’t mean it should.
 Americans must become more rational on their own or world events of their own making will force them to.

 This article originally appeared at Geopolitics Made Super, June 8, 2016.